Emotion Recognition

 Existing Datasets

-- These datasets are extremely limited in covering languages, speakers, genders, ages, dialects, etc. The problem of training, validating, and testing on a limited dataset is the abundance of overconfidence (overfitting) and hard failure in the field.
+• These datasets are extremely limited in covering languages, speakers, genders, ages, dialects, etc. Training, validating, and testing models on a limited dataset results in overconfidence (overfitting) and hard failure in the future.

 Curating a Dataset